esper-io/dev-docs/docs/home/devconsole/device-template/index.md

 ### In the Policy section

-Set default app permissions, Android™ setting app, system updates, password rules, and turn on the toggle buttons for the settings you wish to enable on your devices.
+Set default app permissions, Android setting app, system updates, password rules, and turn on the toggle buttons for the settings you wish to enable on your devices.
 If you wish to have Google Play Store show up on the device, you may turn on the toggle button.
 You may reset these values to default at any time by clicking 'Reset to Default'.

 In order to restrict phone numbers that can make or receive calls to the device, upload a .csv file with the allowed phone numbers separated by commas.
 All numbers must be preceded by +country code (for example +1 for US):